BSV2003/Advent-of-Cyber-2025/Day5 IDOR - Santa’s Little IDOR.md

 Use random or hard-to-guess IDs for public links, but remember that random IDs alone don't make your app safe.
 Always test your app by trying to open another user's data and making sure it's blocked.

 Finally, record and monitor failed access attempts; they can be early signs of someone trying to exploit an IDOR.

 ---

+> 🔐 **Key Takeaway:**
+> IDOR vulnerabilities occur when applications trust user-controlled identifiers without verifying ownership or permissions on the server.

+---